tc39/notes/meetings/2019-10/october-2.md

 MLS: I might contact Alan to ask if we can include this in his existing document.

-LBR: I believe it should be everyone's goals here to improve transparency.
+LEO: I believe it should be everyone's goals here to improve transparency.
 We can always find improvements.
 For this reason I’m +1 to work through what is being discussed here.
 I think we should refine what we want for this transparency.
 There’s an issue, and I think it’s valid, which is that there are some companies here who feel like they might be affected.
 We are not trying to jeopardize business models for anyone.
 Our goal is to increase transparency.
 I'd like to have more discussions about this.
 For example, I really like the idea of following the document from Allen, or maybe we can even consider a technical report at ECMA with best practice.
 Also, if we have anything that we want to discuss that might be a GA thing, TC39 should make a request for the GA.
 We shouldn't just go one way here and have GA decide for us in the future.
 We should be more proactive with GA.

 MLS: If we make this like Alan's doc, do we think this alleviates the need of going to GA?
 That it's just a normative practice; there's nothing binding here, and we just want everyone to participate with the same level of transparency?
 WH, do you think we still need to go to GA?